robert-harbison/super-validator/docs/docs/configuration.md

 ## Message Format

 You can inject values into a error message to include parameters from the validation.
-In the message string you can '{paramIndex}' with in the string to inject a calue. `'Test value is: {0}'` will output `'Test value is: test'` assuming the value passed to the validator was `'test'`.
+In the message string you can '{paramIndex}' with in the string to inject a value. `'Test value is: {0}'` will output `'Test value is: test'` assuming the value passed to the validator was `'test'`.

 ### Injection Values